 Lab Grown Diamonds vs Natural Diamonds

-Lab grown diamonds are a recent phenomenon in the diamond world.
+Lab grown diamonds are a recent phenomenon in the diamond world, with lab grown diamond engagement rings becoming increasingly popular.
 Instead of wearing diamonds that formed over millions of years, you can now choose whether your diamond is natural or man made.
 We’ve looked at lab grown diamonds and compared them to natural diamonds to see how they match up.
 Read on below in our lab grown diamonds vs natural diamonds exploration.

 What is a Lab Diamond?